 The best photo editing monitor needs to have at least 8bit LUT which allows the monitor to pull up images from a color palate with 16.7 million colors.
 A 10-bit LUT raises that to a palette with over a billion colors.
 The latter is, however, too expensive for most photographers.
 Digital connectivity options like DVI, Thunderbolt, and DisplayPort are also very important.

 There are two types of panels that you can find on an LCD monitor.
 The commonest is the Twisted Nematic (TN) which is the cheapest and the most common.
 The other is vertical alignment (VA) which is rarer but has better color accuracy compared to TN panels.
 They have the best blacks but viewed from a wrong angle, the colors may be weird.

-The best option in a good photography monitor is one with In-Plane Switching (IPS).
+The best option for a good photography monitor is one with In-Plane Switching (IPS).
 Though more expensive, IPS panels have wider viewing angles and display more color among other likable features.

 Color space (sRGB and Adobe RGB)

 Color space is the set of colors that define a standard.
 This standard can be a digital representation of colors, a set of color swatches or any other.
 The color space, given in percentage, is the number of colors the monitor can display in any color space.
 The best monitor for photo editing should have 100% sRGB.
 This translates to 70% Adobe RGB space which is among the best.

 This is the ability of a monitor to display colors exactly as they should be.
 The accuracy can shift due to many factors and hence one needs to keep calibrating this color accuracy often.
 It is advisable to carry out calibration at least once a month.
 Most screens have an inbuilt calibration tool.
 In most cases, this is an external colorimeter that is draped over the monitor in the calibration process.